Using bird feeders to attract birds to your yard – how to feed backyard birds and attract new bird species

 2 – Check your landscaping.
 Some birds like open grassy areas and some like dense coverage.
 Others like both!
 If you’re not seeing much bird activity or if the birds you’re looking for don’t seem to stick around, make sure you’re providing the kind of habitat they like.
 The more diverse and eco-friendly your yard and garden, the better luck you’ll have getting backyard birds.
 One of the surest ways to have a yard full of birds is to add plants native to your region.
 These attract and support birds as well as insects and larvae that some birds eat.

 If you use pesticides or have your yard sprayed for weeds or insects, stop.
 Not only is it awful for the environment, you’re probably poisoning the very birds you want in your yard.
 Insects or plants end up with insecticide or pesticide residue and when birds eat them, they become poisoned.
 At the very least, fewer “bugs” in your yard mean less food for birds like wrens, chickadees, mockingbirds and even hummingbirds.

 3 – Quiet down.
 Birds aren’t fans of loud noises.
 The quieter you can make your yard, the more birds you’ll have.
-It’s not just a preference, either.
+It’s not just that birds have delicate sensibilities, either.
 Birds use song to communicate with each other, especially during mating season.
 If your yard is noisy, they won’t be able to hear each other and they’ll head to quieter places.
 The more you can reduce noise in your area, the more birds you’ll likely see.

 4 – Do everything you can to deter predators.
 If you have a cat, keep it indoors and discourage stray cats from hanging out in your yard.
 I love cats but I don’t feed the neighborhood strays because I know my local birds won’t come around if there are cats in the yard.
 The safer you can make your yard for birds, the more they will hang out.